art049/odmantic/docs/usage_fastapi.md

   document is not found an exception will be raised directly.
 - Implement the equivalent of MongoDB insert method to be able to create document without overwriting existing ones.
-- <del>Implement a Model.update method to update the model fields from a dictionnary or from a Pydantic schema.</del>
+- <del>Implement a Model.model_update method to update the model fields from a dictionnary or from a Pydantic schema.</del>
 - Automatically generate CRUD endpoints directly from an ODMantic Model.